CityU-AIM-Group/SIGMA/README.md

 - The implementation of our anchor-free detector is from [FCOS](https://github.com/tianzhi0549/FCOS/tree/f0a9731dac1346788cc30d5751177f2695caaa1f), which highly relies on [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
 - The style-transferred data is from [D_adapt](https://github.com/thuml/Transfer-Learning-Library/tree/dev-tllib/examples/domain_adaptation/object_detection).
 - The faster-rcnn-based implementation is based on [DA-FRCNN](https://github.com/krumo/Domain-Adaptive-Faster-RCNN-PyTorch).
+- The hypergraph convolution is based on [HGCN](https://github.com/iMoonLab/HGNN)

 ## 📒 Abstract